cloudsigma/vmprep/README.md

  * To improve security further, `fail2ban` is installed, which provides additional protection against brute-force attacks.
  * All operating systems are using `eth0` as the network interface, and it is configured to use DHCP.
  * A system upgrade (via the native package manager) is executed to ensure that all the latest packages are installed.
- * All disk images are 10GB in size and are using LVM (such that you can easily expand it with another disk).
+ * All disk images are 10GB in size.
+The disks will automatically expand on first boot if set to larger size.
+ * All systems will have 2GB swap space (`/dev/vda1`) and the rest for root (`/dev/vda2`).
  * All disk images are created to run with VirtIO for both disks and network interface.
  * The keyboard layout is set to English (US).